-Fixed Pay Performance-based Remuneration Short-term Incentives Long-term Incentives Strategic Rationale Attract and retain key personnel on a global basis via competitive remuneration.
+Fixed Pay Performance-ba ased Remuneration Short-term Incentives Long-term Incentives Strategic Rationale Attract and retain key personnel on a global basis via competitive remuneration.
 Comply with regional statutory and customary benefits (e.g., superannuation in Australia; medical insurance in the US.)
 Focuses attention on key KPIs (in areas such as clinical, financial and partnering strategy, manufacturing, commercial, or organizational structure and development) under cost and time constraints that will lead to long-term improvement in patient outcomes and shareholder wealth.
 Aligns remuneration outcomes with shareholder wealth creation.
 Provides a framework for wealth creation by prioritizing key objectives that are critical for long-term profitability.
-Process Paid annually for performance against annual corporate and individual KPIs.
+Rewards speed of Process relativities in employee's domicile based on position accountabilities.
+The Paid annually for performance against annual corporate and individual KPIs.
 The Nomination and Remuneration Committee sets the CEO's KPIs.
 These are used to measure company performance, which determines the pool available for other employees.
 Allocations from that pool for senior management are determined with reference to individual KPIs set by the CEO.
-Resulting outcomes are approved by the Nomination and Remuneration Committee.
-RemunerationCommitteeassessesLTImilestone
+Resulting outcomes are approved by the Nomination Remuneration Committee and Remuneration Committee.